It Pays to Pack Light, Pack Right, and Relax!

 - Prescriptions and Personals: Make sure to pack your emergency and personal items.
 Don’t pack more than you need, but pack what you do need.

 - Personal Pleasure: Bring a paperback or magazine.
 You can always buy along the way.
-If you are driving, books on audio are great. iPods are a good way to enjoy books and music without bothering the folks around you.
+If you are driving, audio books are great. iPods are a good way to enjoy books and music without bothering the folks around you.
 Point and shoot cameras are a great way to archive your vacation.
 Lightweight and easy to hide, these cameras are the way to go.

 A Case In Point:

+You can pack light and still pack too much!
 On a 2007 trip to the Bahamas, we stayed on Long Island for four weeks.
 I packed two pair of cargo shorts, 1 swim suit, 1 pair of levis, and 1 pair of docker slacks.
 In four weeks, I never donned the levis or the dockers.

 Florida Keys Must Haves…